The type of vehicle you own in Indiana can make a big difference in how much you pay for car insurance.

 Top electric cars with cheap insurance rates in Indiana

-According to our data analysis, insuring an electric vehicle costs an average of $2,822 a year or $235 a month.
+Based on our analysis, insuring an electric vehicle costs an average of $2,822 annually, or $235 monthly.

 Vehicle model (EVs) | Average six-month premium |